 Beginning with the 2017 edition of the Martín Villar Awards, we are pleased to introduce a new concept for the Awards.The change in scope of the award, is to support new and promising research proposals.
 This modification provides an opportunity to award financial support for new research projects.

 The Martín Villar Haemostasis Awards aim to promote the realization of innovative ideas and visions in the field of blood coagulation disorders (Haemophilia and Von Willebrand Disease).
-The Program will offer 2 awards of EUR 50,000 each for 1 project in Clinical Research and 1 project in Basic Research to applicants whose proposals best match the program's objectives, as assessed by an independent review committee.
+The Program will offer 1 award of EUR 50,000 for the best project submitted in Clinical Research or Basic Research to applicants whose proposals best match the program's objectives, as assessed by an independent review committee.